Alex-Polito/cse15l-lab-reports/LabReport1.md

 ```
 The working directory is /home.
 The output is empty because I did not provide
 paths to concatenate.
-This is an error because I can no longer use commands.
+This is not an error.
 ```
 [user@sahara ~]$ cd /home/lecture1
 [user@sahara ~lecture1]$